 |Mara River Crossings||July to September|

 Note: the above are approximate dates only.
 The Wildebeest Migration is a year-round, circular journey and the river crossings cannot be predicted, although they generally occur between May and September.
 Sometimes the herds stay put for two weeks, other times they could cross four times in one day!
+You can take a look at our detailed Wildebeest Migration guide for more information about this natural spectacle.

 Ready to Start Planning Your Tanzania Safari?